aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/set-target-link/_index.md

 ---
-title: Set Target Link
+title: Set Target Link In PDF File
-linktitle: Set Target Link
+linktitle: Set Target Link In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to set a target link in a PDF file using Aspose.PDF for .NET.
+description: Learn how to set a target link in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 100
 url: /net/programming-with-links-and-actions/set-target-link/
 ---

-Learn how to set a target link in a PDF file using Aspose.PDF for .NET with this step-by-step guide.
+Learn how to set a target link in PDF file using Aspose.PDF for .NET with this step-by-step guide.

 ## Step 1: Setting up the environment